 He also starred in several films, including L’incomparable Mademoiselle C., C.R.A.Z.Y., De père en flic (Father and Guns), Café de Flore, La peur de l’eau, Les mains dans les poches (The Lords of Flatbush) and Miraculum.
 In 2017, he acted in Sébastien Pilote’s La disparition des lucioles (The Fireflies Are Gone), and in 2018, in Émile Gaudreault’s Mytho.

 Michel Laperrière also has an impressive background in theatre, having participated in more than fifty productions.
 This includes roles in Cherchez le mâle, Pour hommes seulement, L’année du championnat (That Championship Season), Charbonneau et le chef, Les gaffeurs, Des hommes en habits (Men in Suits), Vacances de fous !
 (Weekend Comedy), Snack-bar chez Ben, Une maison propre, Un homme, deux patrons (One Man, Two Guvnors), Appelez-moi Stéphane, Ladies Night, Week-end d’enfer and Comment je suis devenu musulman.
+Since 2022, he has been playing one of the main roles in the daily series Indéfendable as Me André Lapointe.

 He also acted in the web series Les éphémères and Et puis, Amélie est partie.